 So how will this stock market crash affect Chinese investors, investing in Australian real estate?
 There are of course differences in opinion as to what Chinese investors will do, with the main question being should investors hold on to their shares and hope for the market to improve, or should investors shift their investments into other assets, such as real estate?

-With the Chinese stock market taking a turn for the worse, should Australia be worried?
+The negative outlook With the Chinese stock market taking a turn for the worse, should Australia be worried?
 We should be prepared for the worst case scenario as Chinese investors who invest in real estate may also play the stock market as well and have made a significant loss.
 This could cause the following:

 1) Stop investing in Australia